View Russell Kelly's Obituary on SeacoastOnline.com and share memories

 |

-He was born on May 29, 1925 in Cambridge a son of the late John and Margaret (Curran) Kelly.

-Russell proudly served in the U.S. Navy during WWII.
+Russell proudly served in the United States Navy during World War II.
 He joined the Boston Fire Department for a 25 year career followed by a post as Fire Marshall at Boston College.

-In retirement, Russell enjoyed many years wintering in Deerfield Beach and Port St. Lucie, Fla. where he loved playing golf with his many friends and traveling with his wife.
+In retirement, Russell enjoyed many years wintering in Deerfield Beach and Port St. Lucie Florida where he loved playing golf with his many friends and travelling with his wife.

 In addition to his parents, Russell was predeceased by his brothers, John and Leo Kelly.